 No treatment is required for some parasitic infections since the disease vanishes alone.

-A few medications (antiparasitic drugs) are intended primarily to dispense with parasites or, on account of some worm infections, reduce the number of worms enough so symptoms clear up.
+A few medications (antiparasitic drugs) are intended primarily to kill parasites or, in the case of some worm infections, reduce the number of worms enough to clear up symptoms.
 Likewise, certain antibiotics and antifungal drugs are powerful against some parasitic infections.

 No single medication is powerful against all parasites.
 For some parasitic infections, no drug is effective.